Controlling the company you own

 When it comes to making most decisions, if the owners who together hold more than 50% of the shares agree on a motion at a meeting (perhaps to approve directors' bonuses) then that motion is carried, regardless of the opinions of the others.

-So, if a single owner holds more than 50% of the shares, he or she controls the company outright and can veto the decisions of all other owners.
+If a single owner holds more than 75% of the shares, he or she controls the company outright and can veto the decisions of all other owners.
 Voting rights are explained further here.

 This arrangement doesn't suit all shareholders.
 Common situations where it does not might be when: